4.1 Biomass Pyrolysis

 The oils must be treated physically and chemically.
 Physical treatments include the removal of char via filtration and emulsification of hydrocarbons for stability.
 Bio-oils are also fractionated, but not before chemical treatments are done.
 The chemical treatments include esterification (a reaction with alcohol to form esters – this will be covered in detail when discussing biodiesel production); catalytic de-oxygenation/hydrogenation to remove oxygen and double bonds; thermal cracking for more volatile components; physical extraction; and syngas production/gasification.

-Esterification reacts the corrosive acids in bio-oils with alcohol to form esters.
-An ester is shown below in Figure 5.6.
-Discussion of the esterification reaction will be discussed in the biodiesel lesson.
+Esterification reacts to the corrosive acids in bio-oils with alcohol to form esters.
+An ester is shown below.
+A discussion of the esterification reaction will be discussed in the biodiesel lesson.

-Current methods of generating bio-fuels are primarily from starch or grain, and starch hydrolysis is fairly straightforward.
-However, because the starch feedstocks are typically food based, the goal is to develop technologies to produce ethanol from cellulose; cellulose is obtained from lignocellulosic biomass sources and must be pretreated before breaking down into ethanol.
-Figure 5.8 is a schematic of the differences in processing for starch (current) and cellulose (emerging).
+Current methods of generating biofuels are primarily from starch or grain, and starch hydrolysis is fairly straightforward.
+However, because the starch feedstocks are typically food-based, the goal is to develop technologies to produce ethanol from cellulose; cellulose is obtained from lignocellulosic biomass sources and must be pretreated before breaking down into ethanol.
+Below is a schematic of the differences in processing for starch (current) and cellulose (emerging).
 Before we go any further, we will have a short tutorial on the various components of lignocellulosic biomass.